 The first observation that arises is, therefore, that many school-aged children are not attending school regularly, mostly children living in the more remote rural communities.
 In addition, many children couldn’t go to school because they were doing inappropriate productive tasks for their age: farming, agriculture, small traders assistants, shoe cleaning, etc. Access to schools wasn’t easy due to the lack of school transport and poor communications, which prevented children from distant villages to get to school every day.
 According to teachers, many parents showed little interest in their children attending school and, either by necessity or apathy, they preferred them to help with household chores, in the case of girls, or cooperate in the tasks of the field in the case of boys.
-In addition, we identified quite a number of small businessmen using children for auxiliary tasks, taking advantage of the low cost of their work.

 If the education situation for children is very poor, the adult education systems are totally inexistent.
 Among the adult population there are extremely high rates of illiteracy.
 It is estimated that about one third of these people are functionally illiterate, either because they didn’t attend school at the time, or because at present there is no specific training program dedicated to this segment of the population.

-To these reasons we must be add the high incidence of childhood diseases, mainly caused by malnutrition, by the poor health care provided by the health centre, as well as the lack of vaccination among the local population.
+To these reasons we must add the high incidence of childhood diseases, mainly caused by malnutrition, by the poor health care provided by the health centre, as well as the lack of vaccination among the local population.
 There are many cases, not rigorously quantified, of children with severe disabilities.

 Finally, from the environmental point of view, there is no type of municipal waste collection, so there is a steady proliferation of uncontrolled dumping by the local population.
 In this sense, the local population is showing a zero environmental education.
 Therefore, providing education and environmental waste management is absolutely essential to maintaining and safeguarding the natural resources of the area.